mik90/rlox/README.md

 - Split out LoxError into more errors like ScannerError and ParserError
 - Avoid OOP style of mutable state and pass in more params
-- Visitor pattern should be taking in Expr::Unary directly and not Expr alnog somehow
+- Visitor pattern should be taking in Expr::Unary directly and not Expr alone somehow.
+Currently handling this by using EvalError::UnreachableError

 ## Future features